JuanValeraDev/react-cats-exercise/README.md

 picture from this API: https://cataas.com

 You can't use a template to create the React's project, so at the beginning you need to select Vanilla JavaScript when initialize the project with Vite.
+You can't use an external library to fetch like axios.

 You can style the app as you wish.